-The terms of the Series E Convertible Preferred Stock and the Warrants could impede our ability to enter into certain transactions or obtain additional financing.
+The terms of the Series E Convertible Preferred Stock and the Series E Warrants could impede our ability to enter into certain transactions or obtain additional financing.

-The terms of the Series E Convertible Preferred Stock and the Warrants require us, upon the consummation of any "fundamental transaction" (as defined in the securities), to, among other obligations, cause any successor entity resulting from the fundamental transaction to assume all of our obligations under the Series E Convertible Preferred Stock and the Warrants and the associated transaction documents.
-In addition, holders of Series E Convertible Preferred Stock and Warrants are entitled to participate in any fundamental transaction on an as-converted or as-exercised basis, which could result in the holders of our common stock receiving a lesser portion of the consideration from a fundamental transaction.
-The terms of the Series E Convertible Preferred Stock and the Warrants could also impede our ability to enter into certain transactions or obtain additional financing in the future.
+The terms of the Series E Convertible Preferred Stock and the Series E Warrants require us, upon the consummation of any "fundamental transaction" (as defined in the securities), to, among other obligations, cause any successor entity resulting from the fundamental transaction to assume all of our obligations under the Series E Convertible Preferred Stock and the Series E Warrants and the associated transaction documents.
+In addition, holders of Series E Convertible Preferred Stock and Series E Warrants are entitled to participate in any fundamental transaction on an as-converted or as-exercised basis, which could result in the holders of our common stock receiving a lesser portion of the consideration from a fundamental transaction.
+The terms of the Series E Convertible Preferred Stock and the Series E Warrants could also impede our ability to enter into certain transactions or obtain additional financing in the future.

-Holders of Warrants purchased in this offering will have no rights as stockholders until such holders exercise their Warrants and acquire our shares of common stock, except as set forth in the Warrants.
+Holders of Series E Warrants purchased in this offering will have no rights as stockholders until such holders exercise their Warrants and acquire our shares of common stock, except as set forth in the Series E Warrants.

-Except as set forth in the Warrants, until holders of Warrants acquire our shares of common stock upon exercise of the Warrants, holders of the Warrants have no rights with respect to our shares of common stock underlying such Warrants, the holders will be entitled to exercise the rights of a stockholder of shares of common stock only as to matters for which the record date occurs after the exercise date.
+Except as set forth in the Series E Warrants, until holders of Series E Warrants acquire our shares of common stock upon exercise of the Series E Warrants, holders of the Series E Warrants have no rights with respect to our shares of common stock underlying such Series E Warrants, the holders will be entitled to exercise the rights of a stockholder of shares of common stock only as to matters for which the record date occurs after the exercise date.

-The Warrants are speculative in nature.
+The Series E Warrants are speculative in nature.

-The Warrants are not exercisable without Warrant Stockholder Approval and there is no guarantee that the Warrant Stockholder Approval will ever be obtained.
-The Warrants offered hereby do not confer any rights of share of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price.
-Specifically, commencing on the initial exercise date, holders of the Warrants may acquire the shares of common stock issuable upon exercise of such Warrants at an exercise price of \$ per share of common stock.
-Moreover, following this offering, the market value of the Warrants is uncertain and there can be no assurance that the market value of the Warrants will equal or exceed their respective public offering prices.
-There can be no assurance that the market price of the shares of common stock will ever equal or exceed the exercise price of the Warrants, and consequently, whether it will ever be profitable for holders of Warrants to exercise the Warrants.
+The Series E Warrants offered hereby do not confer any rights of share of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price.
+Specifically, commencing on the date of issuance, holders of the Series E Warrants may acquire the shares of common stock issuable upon exercise of such Series E Warrants at an exercise price of \$ per share of common stock.
+Moreover, following this offering, the market value of the Series E Warrants is uncertain and there can be no assurance that the market value of the Series E Warrants will equal or exceed their respective public offering prices.
+There can be no assurance that the market price of the shares of common stock will ever equal or exceed the exercise price of the Series E Warrants, and consequently, whether it will ever be profitable for holders of Series E Warrants to exercise the Series E Warrants.